Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/CheckBox.md

     CheckBox utilityCheckBox = new CheckBox();
     ```

-2. Apply style to the RadioButton:
+2. Apply style to the CheckBox:

     ```cs
     ButtonStyle utilityStyle = new ButtonStyle